sophgo/libsophon/bmvid/document/bmcv/source_en/api/put_text.rst

 bmcv_image_put_text
 ===================

-The functions of writing (English) on an image and specifying the color, size and width of words are supported.
+The functions of writing (Chinese and English) on an image and specifying the color, size and width of words are supported.

 **Processor model support**